jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/SaltyInformalIcelandicsheepdog' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Please enable the sound._ The Office _shows us how how much BS we endure as employees and customers.
+_Please enable the sound._ The Office _shows us how much BS we endure as employees and customers.
 Ordinary people vote Left/Right hoping for change.
 But to actually improve our lives, we need a new philosophy.
-One that gives us societys levers of power.
+One that gives us society's levers of power.
 Credit:_ [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)

 ## Our Levers of Power